-Understanding that access alone is not enough to encourage adoption, NLC also supports proposals that would bridge the digital divide and develop programs that would create opportunities to increase broadband adoption.
+Understanding that access alone is not enough to encourage adoption, NLC also supports proposals that would bridge the digital divide and develop programs that would create opportunities to increase broadband adoption, including funding for digital navigation and digital equity programs within cities.
+Federal policies should be designed to maximize the availability of affordable and competitively priced services throughout the country.
+NLC urges the federal government to make permanent and sustainably fund the Affordable Connectivity Program, to provide households in need with a reliable support for home broadband service.